kronda/basewp/wordpress/wp-content/plugins/types/readme.txt

 = 1.6.2 =

 * Release date: 2014-08-29
-* Fix addslashes warning
+* Fixed addslashes warning
-* Fix display problems with Types shortcodes
+* Fixed display problems with Types shortcodes
-* Fix PHP error for checkboxes
+* Fixed PHP error for checkboxes

 = 1.6.1 =

 * Release date: 2014-08-22
-* Fix Formfactory::createForm and Formfactory::displayForm errors on some systems
+* Fixed Formfactory::createForm and Formfactory::displayForm errors on some systems
-* Fix anonymous function problem with wysiwyg field
+* Fixed anonymous function problem with wysiwyg field
-* Fix datepicker.css so it only styles the datepicker popup
+* Fixed datepicker.css so it only styles the datepicker popup
-* Fix escaping problems with the Types shortcode
+* Fixed escaping problems with the Types shortcode

 = 1.6 =